megatron100/maishubham/src/content/posts/building-small-tools.md

 title: "building small tools"
 date: 2023-10-15
 draft: false
-description: "Why I prefer making focused utilities over comprehensive solutions"
+description: "Why I prefer on making focused utilities over comprehensive solutions"
 ---

 I have a folder on my computer called "small-tools" filled with single-purpose utilities I've built over the years.
 A JSON formatter.
 A color palette generator.
 A markdown table builder.
 None of them are particularly sophisticated, but I use them constantly.